kapilannava/react-tailwind-component-library/README.md

 ## React & Tailwind CSS
-A library with reusable components such as Navigation menus, buttons, and footer
+A library with reusable components such as a Responsive navigation menu, buttons, and a responsive footer